-By Jen Teh, Founding Director of Hush Little Baby Early Childhood Music Classes
+By Jennifer Teh, Founding Director of Hush Little Baby Early Childhood Music Classes

 In the music education community, “Kodály” (pronounced koh-dye) can be a term used without a great deal of explanation.
 Those who are “Kodály” music teachers often are so firmly embedded in the philosophy and methodology behind what we do that we forget to take a step back and explain just what it means to people whose children are in front of us.

 So what exactly is Kodály music education, and how does it work in early childhood?
 And what’s with the weird name?